 Make sure you do not miss this excellent opportunity to explore the Highlands on this unique camping photo workshop, which will take you off the beaten path and into the very heart of Iceland itself.
 Check availability by choosing a date.

-On the first day, you will set off into the wild and wonderful Icelandic Highlands, hungry for the stunning secrets and attractions that rest within its borders.
+On the first day, you will be picked up by your photo guide in Reykjavík.
+From there, you will set off into the wild and wonderful Icelandic Highlands, hungry for the stunning secrets and attractions that rest within its borders.

 Please note that you will get through as many of the following sites as possible over the course of the six days, though the itinerary may mix days and attractions depending on weather conditions.
 Your photography guide will work with the available conditions to ensure that you will be in the right place at all the right times to capture stunning photos within the moment.
 Due to the fact it will never get dark, your shooting opportunities will be endless.